semi-sensible-synth/EuroPi/README.md

 - Uses cheaper (?) tactile buttons
 - Uses a 38mm OLED, commonly sold on AliExpress

+If you are building one right now ... [use the iBOM](https://rawcdn.githack.com/semi-sensible-synth/EuroPi/e1486020547788293de8dd8d0f69c1b8743ea925/hardware/EuroPi/kicad/ibom/ibom.html) to help with parts placement.

 The EuroPi is a fully user reprogrammable module based on the [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/), which allows users to process inputs and controls to produce outputs based on code written in Python.
 The entire project is open-source.

 <p>